-The Thomas F. Donlon Award for Distinguished Mentoring was established in 2000 in recognition of Tom's long and valued contributions to NERA, particularly as a mentor to so many colleagues.
-Since then the award has been presented annually to other NERA members who have demonstrated distinction as mentors of colleagues by guiding them and helping them find productive paths toward developing their careers as educational researchers.
+The Thomas F. Donlon Memorial Award for Distinguished Mentoring was established in 2000 in recognition of Tom's long and valued contributions to NERA, particularly as a mentor to so many colleagues.
+Since then, the award has been presented annually to NERA members who have demonstrated distinction as mentors of colleagues by guiding them and helping them find productive paths toward developing their careers as educational researchers.

-At this time nominations are again being sought for this annual award.
+Nominations are again being sought for this annual award.
 Nominees must be NERA members and may be nominated by any member(s) of NERA to whom they served as mentors.
-If you would like to see a member of NERA who was your mentor be recognized for his/her contributions to your success, send your nomination to Lisa Keller via email at email@example.com by July 1, 2016.
-In addition to the nomination letter, all nominations must be accompanied by at least three letters of support indicating the ways in which the nominee distinguished him/herself as a mentor.
+If you would like to see a member of NERA who was your mentor be recognized for his/her contributions to your success, send your nomination to Dr. Frank Daniello via email at email@example.com by August 13, 2021.
+In addition to the nomination letter, all nominations must be accompanied by at least three letters of support indicating the ways in which the nominee distinguished her/himself as a mentor.
 Up to five separate letters of support can be sent for each nominee.
-The award will be presented at the 2016 NERA conference.
-Please contact Thanos if you have any questions about the Donlon Award or the nomination process.
+The award will be presented at the 2021 NERA conference.
+Please contact Frank if you have any questions about the Donlon Award or the nomination process.

-Presenters at the 2016 NERA conference are strongly encouraged to submit a 15-20 page original research paper into the competition for the Lorne H. Woollatt Distinguished Paper Award.
+Presenters at the 2021 NERA conference are strongly encouraged to submit an original research paper (no more than 20 pages) in competition for the Lorne H. Woollatt Distinguished Paper Award.
 It should meet the criteria of being an empirical/inferential or theoretically-based study with supporting data, and may include case studies.
-This award is named in honor of Lorne Woollatt, a distinguished New York state educator who published The evolution of state-local governmental relationships in New York State in 1948 and was an active member of NERA.
-The winner of the award receives a $500 stipend to present their work at an invited session of the Consortium of State and Regional Educational Research Associations (SRERA) at the 2022 American Educational Research Association (AERA) Annual Meeting (to be held in San Diego, CA).
+This award is named in honor of Lorne H. Woollatt, a distinguished New York State educator and an active member of NERA.
+The winner of the award receives a $500 stipend to present their research paper at an invited session of the Consortium of State and Regional Educational Research Associations (SRERA) at the 2022 American Educational Research Association (AERA) Annual Meeting (to be held in San Diego, CA).

-The award will be given to the best paper presented by one or more authors at the 2016 NERA conference.
-Each paper goes through a blind review by the award committee to achieve a maximum number of points within specific categories evaluating the importance of the topic and need for the study; the quality of the research design, data analysis, results reported, and conclusions; and the contribution the research findings make to the knowledge-base of the field.
+This year’s award will be given to the best paper presented by one or more authors at the 2021 NERA conference.
+Each paper goes through a blind review by the award committee.
+Each submitted paper is scored on the importance of the topic and need for the study; the quality of the research design, data analysis, results reported, and conclusions; and the contribution the research findings make to the knowledge-base of the field.

-The Lorne Woollatt Distinguished Paper Award committee invites presenters at the 2016 NERA conference to enter presented papers meeting the research paper requirements cited above into the competition.
-Please e-mail two copies of your paper by November 15 to the committee Chair, Abigail Lau.
-One copy must be a blind copy without any author identifying information on the title page and one copy must contain your name, affiliation, email address, and phone number.
-The committee looks forward to receiving your papers.
+The Lorne H. Woollatt Distinguished Paper Award committee invites participants of the 2021 NERA conference to enter presented papers meeting the research study requirements described above.
+Please email two copies by Friday, November 5 to the committee chair, Rochelle Michel (firstname.lastname@example.org).
+One copy should be a blind copy without any author identifying information on the title page and one copy that includes a title page with the names, affiliations, and email addresses of each author.